Information available related to Product Tracing under the FDA Food Safety Modernization Act (FSMA).

 Recordkeeping Requirements for High Risk Foods

 Yes.
-Congress has established certain recordkeeping requirements, including the following:
+Congress has established certain specifics about these recordkeeping requirements, including the following:

 - they must be science-based;